The time-travelling bookworm: ‘2061: Odyssey Three’ by Arthur C Clarke

 Catch up with some previous time-travelling posts: The Parasites, Junk, Wuthering Heights, Mutant 59: The Plastic Eater.

-2 thoughts on “The time-travelling bookworm: ‘2061: Odyssey Three’ by Arthur C Clarke”
+2 responses to “The time-travelling bookworm: ‘2061: Odyssey Three’ by Arthur C Clarke”

 Leave a Reply